 MASTER PLAN PROJECT 2018-2019

 The Plum Run Master Plan project seeks to advance several priority recommendations in the Township’s updated 2016 Comprehensive Plan by increasing public access to the Township’s natural and historic resources, creating safer multi-modal opportunities for cyclists and pedestrians, and interpreting the cultural history of the corridor.
 A master plan Task Force comprised of Township residents has been assembled to work with professional planners and the public in order to formulate a feasible plan for the eastern half of the corridor that will both protect its resources and benefit the public.
 The planning for the eastern portion of the corridor is expected to be complete by the end of 2019.
 Documents pertaining to the master planning project are available below.
 If you have questions about this effort, contact Rich Phifer at firstname.lastname@example.org or (610) 436-5108 x108.

 UPCOMING MEETINGS OF THE TASK FORCE

-The Task Force meetings will convene at 6:00 pm on the following dates:
+The Task Force will convene at 6:00 pm on the following date:

 All meetings will be held in the East Bradford Township Building, 666 Copeland School Road, West Chester, PA